FichteFoll/anitogether/README.md

 Roughly ordered by priority:

-- cache per-user results so changing the order or adding/removing doesn't request data for ALL users again
 - option to include PAUSED anime and highlight this in the table
 - something for PLANNED shows